Showing posts with label Marty Hardison. Show all posts

 Day 14:

-Fifth instar Monarch caterpillar, ready to begin the final molt.
+Fifth instar Monarch caterpillar, preparing for its final molt.

 Like the Swallowtail, they spend a full day in the pre-pupal position, not moving, and there are indicators that the final molt is imminent.
 When you see the caterpillar straightening out and tentacles go limp, it is ready to begin the final molt to chrysalis.